The Best Companion Plants for Hydrangeas

 It's an established fact that the hydrangea is the Queen of the Southern Garden.
-As long as they are protected from the blazing afternoon sun and given adequate shade, fertilizer, and water, hydrangeas will give you big, bouncy blossoms and deep green foliage all summer long.
-Every queen needs her court, however, so increase the enchantment of these flowering bushes by carefully selecting companion plants that will enhance and complement your garden.
+As long as they are protected from the blazing afternoon sun and given adequate shade, fertilizer, and water, hydrangeas will give you big, bouncy blossoms and deep-green foliage all summer long.
+Every queen needs her court, however, so increase the enchantment of these flowering bushes by carefully selecting companion plants that will enhance your garden.
 Read on for some tips on what to plant with hydrangeas.

 Too many flower gardens act like supernovas—they shine brightly for a few weeks, then quickly burn out.
 To ensure long-lasting color, plant an assortment of flowering plants that will blossom before, during, and after the blooming season of your hydrangeas.
 It is up to you if you want to plant similar hues or bright contrasting colors.
-A combination of sun-loving spring and summer flowering perennials, such as zinnias and snapdragons, will not only add eye-catching appeal to your hydrangeas, but will give you a convenient cut-flower garden, as well.
+A combination of sun-loving spring and summer flowering annuals, such as zinnias and snapdragons, will not only add eye-catching appeal to your hydrangeas, but will give you a convenient cut-flower garden, as well.
 Take a look at the entire area of your garden—if you have space behind your hydrangeas, say close to a brick wall or fence, a sprinkling of tall sunflowers will afford an explosive pop of color throughout the summer.

 Trees and Shrubs

-When you are considering what to plant next to a hydrangea, (or even where to plant a hydrangea) consider taller plants like small to medium sized trees that could offer the shade the shrubs prefer.
-Some varieties of dogwood trees, such as the Tatarian Dogwood, which reaches about 10 feet high, and the Pagoda Dogwood, which reaches 20 feet high, are just the right size to provide essential shade to neighboring hydrangea plants.
-Dogwoods also offer attractive blossoms, foliage and bark.
-Reeves Spirea, or double bridal wreath, is a popular, easy-growing shrub.
-Reaching 5 to 6 feet, its arching, white-flowered branches also provide protection from the mid-day sun for the hydrangeas.
+When you are considering what to plant next to a hydrangea, (or even where to plant a hydrangea) consider taller plants like small- to medium-sized trees that could offer the shade the shrubs prefer.
+Some varieties of dogwood trees, such as the Tartarian dogwood, which reaches about 10-feet high, and the pagoda dogwood, which reaches 20-feet high, are just the right size to provide essential shade to neighboring hydrangea plants.
+Dogwoods also offer attractive blossoms, foliage, and bark.
+Double Reeves spirea, or bridal wreath, is a popular, easy-growing shrub.
+Reaching 5 to 6 feet, its arching, white-flowered branches also provide protection from the mid-day sun for hydrangeas.
 If planting a hydrangea close to an existing tree, check with your local nursery as to how close to the tree you should dig a hole.
 You want to avoid nicking or destroying an existing root system.